How much does it really cost to translate my website?

 Using translation software is a fast and effortless way to translate and display your website content in minutes, to give you a multilingual website.

 However, there are different types of website translation software.
-There are those where you have to do everything yourself and are generally quite complicated to maintain, such as WPML, Polylang, and Transifex, or automated solutions, such as Weglot.
+There are those where you have to do everything yourself and are generally quite complicated to maintain, or automated solutions, such as Weglot.

 Many competitor solutions actually require the manual creation of each translated page, making the process a lot less seamless.

-The best part of Weglot, no developers and no coding are required.
+Another reason they picked Weglot was because of how easy it was to onboard and use, and that’s the best part of our solution: No developers and no coding are required.
 WordPress, Squarespace, Shopify, Wix…actually any website can be integrated with Weglot’s automated translation solution.

-We’ve worked on developing a translation solution that has no impact on your site speed, removes hours of work, and allows you to manage your website translations.
+We’ve worked on developing a translation solution that does not impact your site speed, removes hours of work, and allows you to manage your website translations.

 And that word again – SEO.
 With Weglot, your newly translated content is properly indexed on Google, allowing your new customers to search and find you in their language.